The Visual Components of a Psychedelic Experience

-Scenery slicing is a fairly uncommon visual but appears across multiple people and regularly enough to make it worth mentioning.
-This effect only occurs spontaneously and makes the visual field appear as if it has been cut remarkably cleanly into separate slices with some sort of razor blade.
-These separate slices then proceed to drift slowly away from their original position and can be as simple as 3 separate sections or as complex as multiple slices of a moving interlocking spiral that’s been cut into your field of vision.
+Scenery slicing is an effect which only occurs spontaneously and makes the visual field appear as if it has been cut remarkably cleanly into separate slices with some sort of razor blade.
+These separate slices then proceed to drift slowly away from their original position and can be as simple as three separate sections, or as complex as multiple slices of a moving interlocking spiral that’s been cut into your field of vision.

 More examples: here.

-Visual geometry never stands still at any point and are often extremely fast changing and self transforming in terms of their shape and style within themselves.
-This happens whilst they are naturally drifting laterally or radially across the visual field to create overlapping webs of many arising and decaying geometric patterns, all of which are visible within a single perceptual frame.
+Visual geometry never stands still at any point and is often extremely fast-changing and self-transforming in terms of its shape and style within itself.
+This happens whilst the geometry is naturally drifting laterally or radially across the visual field to create overlapping webs of many arising and decaying geometric patterns, all of which are visible within a single perceptual frame.

 - Motion and Colour – This level is also easily obtainable without psychedelics and can be described as the appearance of unstructured regions of fleeting flashes and clouds of colour.

-- 3-Dimensional Geometry – At level 4 the geometry will become fully three dimensional in their shape and position across the visual field.
-This adds a whole new layer of visual complexity and leaves them sprawled out across the surfaces, walls, objects and furniture of your environment instead of displaying themselves across a basic and flat veil.
+- 3-Dimensional Geometry – At level four the geometry will become fully 3-dimensional in their shape and position across the visual field.
+This adds a whole new layer of visual complexity and leaves them sprawled out across the surfaces, walls, objects and furniture of your environment, instead of displaying themselves across a basic and flat veil.

 - Overriding Physical Perception – This is the point at which the geometry has become so intense, vivid and bright that it has begun to block out and replace the external world.
-At level 6 the environment begins to be replaced by visuals, with objects and scenery transforming into sprawling masses of geometry.
-As this increases the environment eventually becomes completely replaced.
-Giving the sensation that you are breaking through into another reality.
+At level six the environment begins to be replaced by visuals, with objects and scenery transforming into sprawling masses of geometry.
+As this increases the environment eventually becomes completely replaced, creating the sensation that you are breaking through into another reality.

 This vast ocean of mind is not just seen in front of the eyes but physically felt in an incomprehensible level of detail throughout every point across itself.
 The experience is immediately perceived to be the “entire universe”, or at least “everything” by everybody who undergoes it.

 At it’s lower levels this effect is something which fluctuates wildly, pulling trippers in and out of the room in a fashion that many find extremely disorientating.
-Instead of remaining constant and static it is triggered by the experience of a concept.
-For example if somebody were to say the word “internet” to a person who is currently in this state, they would see the minds concept of the internet immediately manifested in a perfectly fitting geometric form amidst the very centre of the visual geometry.
+Instead of remaining constant and static, it is triggered by the experience of a concept.
+For example, if somebody were to say the word “internet” to a person who is currently in this state, they would see the minds concept of the internet immediately manifested in a perfectly fitting geometric form amidst the very centre of their visual field.
 This form quickly branches out from itself like some sort of ineffable spider diagram, enveloping the concepts which you associate with the internet and then branching out to include the concepts you associate with those.
-This spreads out exponentially and within 2 - 3 seconds, quickly grows in a sudden flash to include every single stored concept within the entire universe.
-Completely disconnecting the tripper from their external environment before re-stacking them back into the room, until something triggers the process again, usually immediately.
+This spreads out exponentially and within 2 - 3 seconds quickly grows in a sudden flash to include every single stored concept within the entire universe, completely disconnecting the tripper from their external environment before re-stacking them back into the room, until something triggers the process again, usually immediately.
 Snapping trippers in and out of the room repeatedly as the process is triggered continuously.

-It can to a certain extent however, be held at bay through continuous physical movement, stopping the process from branching out into everything by not giving it the time it needs to lock onto a concept.
+However it can, to a certain extent, be held at bay through continuous physical movement, stopping the process from branching out into everything by not giving it the time it needs to lock on to a concept.

-As dosage is increased however the process becomes easier and easier to trigger whilst extending in length and duration.
-Eventually resulting in a stable state of complete disconnection from the external environment and a lasting sense of oneness with the universe.
+As dosage is increased, however, the process becomes easier and easier to trigger whilst extending in length and duration - eventually resulting in a stable state of complete disconnection from the external environment and a lasting sense of neurological oneness with the universe.

 7B - Exposure to inner mechanics of human consciousness -